Research Collaborator

 Horseback riding skills were evaluated with the HORSE task analysis at both the beginning and end of the trail ride.
 Similar to the other findings, significantly fewer riding skills were completed correctly by customers leaving on the trail ride who only received the standard verbal instruction (m = 83.76, sd = 12.01) than customers who also watched the revised instructional video (m = 97.22, sd = 5.14).
 The overall horseback riding skills of customers who watched the first version of the training video (V) in addition to the standard instruction was not significantly different from either of the other two instructional conditions.
 Similar findings were also found in the customer's steering skills.
 No significant differences were found in customer riding skills as they returned from their 40-minute trail ride or in the frequency of prompts given to customers by wranglers.

-There were numerous methodological limitations worthy of mention:
+There were several methodological limitations to note: